 Price Lock: The cost of the monthly premiums will continue to remain the same.
 Under no circumstance will the price increase over the lifetime of the policyholder.

 Builds Cash Value: With whole life policies, a cash value will build over time to provide a living benefit.
 For each premium payment made, a small portion will go towards the cash value of the policy.
 If wanted, the policy owner can access the money from this amount in a loan.

 Underwriting For Funeral Insurance With A Pacemaker

-A pacemaker is a small device placed in your chest that helps monitor and assists with abnormal heart rhythm, essentially making your heartbeat more consistent.
+A pacemaker is a small device placed in your chest that helps monitor abnormal heart rhythm, essentially making your heartbeat more consistent.
 Once you are told you need to get a pacemaker, it may cause initial stress and worry, especially given your pre-existing condition.